aspro-coder/climate-data-project/README.md

 ### Query 10

-Is there a correlation between precipitation levels and temperature across cities during the period 1990–1999?
+Is there a correlation between precipitation and temperature across cities during the period 1990–1999?
 Do cities with lower precipitation generally experience higher temperatures compared to cities with higher precipitation levels?

 ---